npnpatidar/rajasthan/docs/RAS/Science and Technology/2_Physics.md

         where $n_1$ and $n_2$ are the absolute refractive indices of medium 1 and medium 2, respectively, and $\mu$ ($n_{12}$) is the relative refractive index of medium 2 with respect to medium 1.
 *   **Behavior:**
     *   Rarer to Denser: Light slows down, bends *towards* the normal.
-    *   Denser to Rarer: Light speeds up, bends *away* from the normal.
+    *   Denser to Rarer: Light speeds up, bends *away* from the normal.  ( D-R-AW)
 *   **Total Internal Reflection (TIR):** Occurs when light travels from a denser to a rarer medium at an angle of incidence *greater* than the *critical angle*.
 The light is completely reflected back into the denser medium.
-Used in optical fibers and explains the sparkle of diamonds.
+Used in *optical fibers* and explains the sparkle of *diamonds.*

 ### Comparison: Reflection vs. Refraction